What Canadian Credit Cards Will Give You Free Airport Lounge Access?

 It’s important to note that the Amex Platinum is technically not a credit card, but rather a ‘charge card’, which means balances must be paid in full each month, lest the cardholder incur a hefty 30% interest rate on the unpaid balance.

 The TD Aeroplan Visa Infinite Privilege card grants its owners four annual passes to the elite (if numerically scant) Air Canada Maple Leaf airport lounges in Canada and about 200 affiliate lounges worldwide.

 According to the fine print, cardholders are only allowed lounge access if “upon presentation of an active TD Aeroplan Visa Infinite Privilege Card with a valid, same-day boarding pass for travel using an Aeroplan Flight Reward, only on flights operated by Air Canada, Air Canada Rouge or under the Air Canada express banner.
 To access this benefit, the Primary Cardholder must redeem their Aeroplan Flight Reward.”
 In other words, you can’t use the card to access a Maple Leaf lounge *unless* you redeemed Aeroplan miles for your flight.

 The card also has other perks.
-It offers a nice bonus of 60000 Aeroplan miles (25,000 upon first purchase; 2x miles on your purchases during the first three months, up to 30,000 Aeroplan miles and an additional 5,000 when you add an authorized cardholder before December 1, 2019), and generates miles quickly, with 1.5 miles for every $1 you spend on groceries, gas, drugstore and Air Canada purchases.
+It offers a nice bonus of 40000 Aeroplan miles (25,000 upon first purchase; 5x miles per dollar spent on your purchases during the first three months, up to 5,000 Aeroplan miles per month; 15,000 total), and generates miles quickly, with 1.5 miles for every $1 you spend on groceries, gas, drugstore and Air Canada purchases.
 You’ll get 1.25 miles for all other purchases.

 TD® Aeroplan® Visa Infinite*